Buying a Business Security Camera System: Top 10 Questions to Ask

 Review of “gotchas”: camera incompatibilities to security vulnerabilities

-Do your security camera system options look alike on paper?
+Do your business security camera system options look alike on paper?
 Selecting the right video security system to buy can be difficult, especially since at first glance, many of the systems’ features may sound very similar.

 To help you get a look “under the hood” before you buy, we’ve created a checklist of specific questions you can ask to go beyond the datasheet descriptions and help you avoid hidden costs after you have purchased your system.
 Knowing these areas will help you do a better product review and avoid costly mistakes.